KurtRudolph/phys212/Checkpoints/checkpoint_05/checkpoint_05.md

       * \[\frac{ q_0 q_2}{ r_{0, 2}} = -\left(\frac{ q_1 q_2}{ r_{1, 2}}\right)\]
   * \[\Delta U_{P_{0,1} \rightarrow P_{0,1,3}}
       = \left( k\left(\frac{ q_0 q_1}{ r_{0, 1}}\right)\right) - \left(k \left(\frac{ q_0 q_1}{ r_{0, 1}}\right)\right) = 0\]

+## Electric Potential Energy of a System of Point Charges, II

+Two point charges are separated by some distance as shown.
+The charge of the first is positive.
+The charge of the second is negative and its magnitude is twice as large as the first.

 ## Lecture Thoughts